wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

 ---
 ##<a id="appendix-a"></a>Appendix A - Upload flight delay data to Azure Blob storage
 Uploading the data file and the HiveQL script files (see [Appendix B](#appendix-b)) requires some planning.
-The idea is to store the data files and the HiveQL file before provisioning an HDInsight cluster and running the Hive job.
+The idea is to store the data files and the HiveQL file before creating an HDInsight cluster and running the Hive job.
 You have two options:

 - **Use the same Azure Storage account that will be used by the HDInsight cluster as the default file system.** Because the HDInsight cluster will have the Storage account access key, you don't need to make any additional changes.
-- **Use a different Azure Storage account from the HDInsight cluster default file system.** If this is the case, you must modify the provisioning part of the Windows PowerShell script found in [Provision HDInsight cluster and run Hive/Sqoop jobs](#runjob) to include the Storage account as an additional Storage account.
-For instructions, see [Provision Hadoop clusters in HDInsight][hdinsight-provision].
+- **Use a different Azure Storage account from the HDInsight cluster default file system.** If this is the case, you must modify the creation part of the Windows PowerShell script found in [Create HDInsight cluster and run Hive/Sqoop jobs](#runjob) to link the Storage account as an additional Storage account.
+For instructions, see [Create Hadoop clusters in HDInsight][hdinsight-provision].
 The HDInsight cluster then knows the access key for the Storage account.

 >[AZURE.NOTE] The Blob storage path for the data file is hard coded in the HiveQL script file.
 You must update it accordingly.